Trebor-Huang/vscode-btex/README.md

 ## Requirements

-- Install optionally tikz2svg.
-Start up (manually) tikz2svg on port 9292 to have full support for tikz format.
+- Install optionally [tikz2svg](https://github.com/banana-space/tikz2svg).
+This is used to render TikZ images.

 ## Extension Settings

-(...)
+- `btex.command` and `btex.directory`: Used to specify the location of tikz2svg.
+You can leave blank to not let the plugin start up tikz2svg for you.

 ## Known Issues